Scriggo command

 it renders "blog/index.html" or "blog/index.md".

-Markdown is converted to HTML with the Goldmark parser with the options html.WithUnsafe, parser.WithAutoHeadingID and extension.GFM.
+Markdown is converted to HTML with the Goldmark parser with the options html.WithUnsafe, parser.WithAutoHeadingID, extension.GFM, and extension.Footnote.

 Complete syntax